NBoudreauMA/FY26/docs/expenditures.md

 title: Expenditures
 ---

-# 📊 Expenditures Summary
+# 💸 Budget Expenditures

 This page provides an overview of the expenditures for the Town of Hubbardston.

-## 💰 Budget Expenditures

 <table>
   <thead>